So you’ve decided to sell.

 Until final legal sale documents have been signed by you and the buyer, and the sale is public knowledge, be very careful about confidentiality.

 Video: David Barnett addresses confidentiality issues when selling a business.

 Think confidentiality with everything you do.
-So, for example, avoid accidently leaving a copy of your Communications Plan on the general company printer!
+So, for example, avoid accidentally leaving a copy of your Communications Plan on the general company printer!